AdnanSharique/fsi/Readme-shell.md

    - Microsoft.EventHub
    - Microsoft.Media.MediaServices
 * You can run only one deployment at any point in time and need to wait for its completion.
 You should not run multiple deployments in parallel as that will cause deployment failures.
 * Select a region where the desired Azure Services are available.
 If certain services are not available, deployment may fail.
-[Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target service availability. (consider the region availability for Synapse workspace, Iot Central and cognitive services while choosing a location)
+See [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target service availability. (consider the region availability for Synapse workspace, Iot Central and cognitive services while choosing a location)
 * Do not use any special characters or uppercase letters in the environment code.
 Also, do not re-use your environment code.
-* In this setup we have converted Real-time reports into static reports for the ease of users but have covered entire process to configure Realtime dataset.
+* In this Accelerator we have converted Real-time reports into static reports for the ease of users but have covered entire process to configure Realtime dataset.
 Using those Realtime dataset you can create Realtime reports.
 * Please ensure that you select the correct resource group name.
 We have given a sample name which may need to be changed should any resource group with the same name already exist in your subscription.
 * The audience for this document is CSAs and GBBs.
 * Please log in to Azure and Power BI using the same credentials.